Part 36 Liability Offers: A Warning

 Can a claimant make a Part 36 offer carrying an entitlement to costs where fundamental dishonesty is alleged?
 If it is a monetary offer relating to the entire claim, he will be automatically entitled to costs on acceptance (CPR 36.13(1)), which makes it attractive to do so, although unlikely to be accepted by the defendant.
 Suppose, however, that the offer is not accepted, a finding of fundamental dishonesty is made at trial, but the court is satisfied (because it is a high-value claim) that the claimant would suffer substantial injustice if the claim were dismissed.
 If the judgment is more advantageous than the claimant’s offer, would the court conclude that the claimant should be rewarded for making a reasonable settlement proposal, or that it would be unjust for the 4 consequences under CPR 36.17(4) to follow?

-A number of these questions were thrown into sharp focus by a recent case.
+A number of these questions were thrown into sharp focus by the recent case of Shaw v Wilde, heard by HHJ Bird sitting as a judge of the High Court in Manchester.
 The Claimant suffered very serious orthopaedic injuries to all 4 limbs when a car emerged from a side road into collision with his motorcycle.
 Primary liability is not in dispute, but at a late stage the Defendant was permitted to amend its Defence to raise allegations of contributory negligence, based upon the opinion of an accident reconstruction expert that the Claimant was speeding.
 Those allegations were firmly denied, and accident reconstruction evidence obtained on behalf of the Claimant cast significant doubt upon them.
 A split trial was ordered, listed on 1 July 2021.

 In the meantime, primarily based upon covert surveillance evidence, the Defendant alleged that the Claimant had been dishonest as to the extent of his disability and the needs arising from his injuries, such that it would seek dismissal of the entire claim under s.57.
 Those issues are not due to be tried until next year.